kb-dk/doms-client/GuiArchitecture.md

 ### Mixed and Sequenced Data

 This is probably the part of the SDO API which has caused most confusion for us.
 SDO DataObjects possess an isSequenced() boolean method.
-Sequenced objects in SDO can be used to represent either sequences in an XML Schema or XML mixed data - e.g. an ordered list of text and elements like an html body-element.
+Sequenced objects in SDO can be used to represent choices in an XML Schema or XML mixed data - e.g. an ordered list of text and elements like an html body-element.
+SDO sequences are quite distinct from sequences in XML Schema (see http://pic.dhe.ibm.com/infocenter/esbsoa/wesbv7r5m1/topic/com.ibm.websphere.wesb.programming.doc/topics/cbo_usingsequences.html for details).
 A sequenced DataObject has a Sequence which can be accessed with the getSequence() method.
 The Sequence can be iterated over.
 Those elements which represent sub-elements will have both a Property and a Value, but those representing text in mixed data will only have a Value - their Property is null.
+The Value itself may be either a DataObject or primitive, such as a String.

 The getInstanceProperties() method of a DataObject will return all its properties, including those defined in its Sequence, but will not include references to its text-content.